rickardvh/budo-notes/iaido/msr/okuden.md

 Meaning: "under the shelf"
 Traditional name: 棚下 *Tanashita*

+Tanashita was another entry in the *Jōi no daiji* detailing how to cut when vertical space is limited, such as under a low ceiling.
+The oldest version in the *Eishin-ryū iai mokuroku hiketsu* said simply to lower one knee to the floor at the moment of cutting, and that once one has understood this, one would also be able to cut without needing to lower the knee.
+This latter way of cutting is likely what is used in the modern [Mon-iri](#門入-mon-iri) to avoid cutting into the doorframe.

 ## 両詰（向詰） Ryōzume (Mukōzume)

 Meaning: "pressed on both sides" (Ryōzume); "pressed in front" (Mukōzume)
 Traditional name: 向詰 *Mukōzume*

+The name Ryōzume originally referred to [Towaki](#戸脇-towaki), where one has an enemy on both sides; hence the name.
+This was reinterpreted in the Gotō (Tanimura) line to mean "obstructed on both sides", and assigned to this form.
+In fact, as the original name Mukōzume implies, the scenario is that the enemy is seated close opposite to you, and there is not enough space in front to do a horizontal nukitsuke like in Yokogumo (and perhaps no space behind to step back as in the kaewaza).
+Instead, you draw the sword and bring it between yourself and the enemy, horizontally so as to (I presume) control the enemy's sword hand and stop him from drawing his own sword, and follow with a tsuki to the solar plexus as he attempts to back away.

 ## 虎走 Torabashiri

 Meaning: "tiger run"
 Traditional name: 虎走 *Torabashiri*

+This form, too, has its origin in the *Jōi no daiji*, and concerns how to execute a kill order on someone in a large room with other people present: stand up, hunch over with your sword pressed close in front so as to seem non-threatening, and walk (not running, despite the name) briskly with your knees close together straight to your target without hesitation.
+Once in range, draw the sword with the edge down within the line of your body, the purpose being to conceal the draw for as long as possible so as not to alert the nearby enemies, and cut gyaku-kesa, followed by a vertical downwards cut.
+If you are pursued when retreating, you can apply the same method for going backwards and defending yourself.

 ---